stoporek/website/content/authors/admin/_index.md

 - Principal Investigator
 ---

-Sean Toporek is an assistant professor of Specialty Crops Plant Pathology at SDState.
+Sean Toporek is an assistant professor of specialty crops plant pathology at SDState.